These guides are AI-generated educational summaries — not legal or medical advice.

 Accepting an 'inactive' classification without discussing residual symptoms

-Why: If the examiner marks your condition as inactive, this may result in a lower rating unless residual symptoms are thoroughly documented.
+If the examiner marks your condition as inactive, this may result in a lower rating unless residual symptoms are thoroughly documented.

-Do this instead: Even if your disease is currently inactive, proactively describe all residual symptoms that persist after treatment - fatigue, intermittent pain, recurring episodes, functional limitations - so the examiner documents the full impact.
+Instead: Even if your disease is currently inactive, proactively describe all residual symptoms that persist after treatment - fatigue, intermittent pain, recurring episodes, functional limitations - so the examiner documents the full impact.

 Impact: 10% to 30% transition